 “How did you learn I was coming?” she asked next.
 “I was hoping to surprise you.”

 “I’m quite glad he did,” I said.
-“I might have left for Lordaeron if not for the news.”
+“I might have left for Lederan if not for the news.”

 “What?” she asked, suddenly growing tense.
 “Why would you go there?”

-“Lordaeron?”
+“Lederan?”
 I asked.
-“The summer festival.
+“The summer festival?
 I was going to go visit Appoleon again.
-The last time I was there, well you know it didn’t go well.”
+The last time I was there, well, you know it didn’t go well.”

 “No need to go to the capital city,” she said firmly.
-“I’ll request he be summoned to Dalaran.”
+“I’ll request he be summoned to Udiria.”

-“Dalaran doesn’t have the summer festival,” I countered.
+“Udiria doesn’t celebrate the summer festival,” I countered.

 Sonea pursed her lips.
 “Well, perhaps we can have our own celebration then?”

-I nodded.
-“I wouldn’t mind staying in Dalaran if you can get Appoleon here.”
+I reluctantly nodded.
+“I wouldn’t mind staying in Udiria if you can get Appoleon here.”

 “It won’t be difficult,” she said.